nicmart/Building/README.md

 ## How Building works

-The approach of this library is to use nested builders to define complex objects, and the main point of the library is to pass a "finalizing callback" from the parent builder to the child builder that will be called by the child builder when the subvalue has been built.
+The approach of this library is using nested builders to define complex objects, and the key point is passing a "finalizing callback", from the parent builder to the child one, that will be called by the child builder when the subvalue has been built.

-This decouples completely the child builder from the parent: the responsability of what doing with the builded object is completely of the parent builder.
+This decouples completely the child builder from the parent: the responsability of what to do with the builded object lies completely on the parent builder.

 ## A simple example

-Let's see now a small example that explains how to define a builder for boolean predicates.
+Let's see now a little example which explains how to define a builder for boolean predicates.
 The example is really simple and it could be improved a lot, but it is fine for our purpose.

 You have atomic predicates, like equalities and inequalities, and composite ones, like ANDS and ORS: